 Once you have made the decision to rent out your property, there are some points you will still need to consider.

-The shortest legal tenancy is for 6 months, after which you can go on a month-to-month basis.
+The new Private Residential Tenancies have no end date, so your tenant can give 28 days’ notice at any point.
 Holiday lets are different though; ask us if this is the area you are more interested in.

 This is entirely up to you and will depend on your personal circumstances.